Jenson Windley: Sheffield Eagles (loan)

 On 29 May 2025, it was announced that Windley would join Sheffield Eagles in the Championship on a one-month loan deal.
 He scored a try on debut against York Knights, and was named player of the match against Doncaster.
 At the end of June, his loan deal was extended until the end of the season.
 In round 18 against London Broncos, Windley scored a try in another player-of-the-match performance, which proved to be his final appearance before being recalled by Castleford.

+Salford RLFC (loan)

+On 26 February 2026, Windley joined Salford RLFC in the Championship on a week-to-week loan deal.
+He made two appearances for Salford before his recall to Castleford in March.
+On 7 May, Windley re-joined Salford on another rolling loan, though suffered a head injury in his first game back.

+Halifax Panthers (loan)

+On 2 July 2026, Windley joined Halifax Panthers in the Championship on a one-month loan deal.
+After just one week, he was recalled by Castleford.